BioinformaticsLabAtMUN/BacTermFinder/README.md

 ![Visual abstract of BacTermFinder](./misc/vis_abstract.png)

 ## How to run
 We have run BacTermFinder in Ubuntu 22 LTS and MS Windows 11.
-Issues have been reported when running BacTermFinder in Apple Silicon computers.
+Issues have been reported when running BacTermFinder in Apple Silicon computers (see issue https://github.com/BioinformaticsLabAtMUN/BacTermFinder/issues/3).
 1. Create a virtual environment, we recommend [miniconda](https://docs.anaconda.com/miniconda/install/#),

 ```